Two Groundcover Choices-How To Decide

 What Features are The Same?

-Liriope and mondo grass, groundcover choices are both showy staples of the southern garden.
+Liriope and mondo grass, groundcover choices, are both showy staples of the southern garden.
 In both cases, they are low-maintenance problem solvers.
-You can use both of them as ground cover to control erosion, cover hard-to-mow slopes, encircle trees in places where turf will not grow.
+You can use both of them as ground cover to control erosion, cover hard-to-mow slopes, and encircle trees in places where turf will not grow.
 Because they are pretty and some are taller than most ground covers, they can also form a stylish edge for a planting bed.

 What Features are Different Between Liriope and Mondo Grass?

 Also called lilyturf and monkey grass, liriope is a member of the lily family and today is a staple of the southern home, perhaps right after sweet iced tea!
 Westerners discovered it in China and Japan and it has been popular in western gardens for 200 years.

 In ancient China, I read that its blades were used as bookmarks by scholars and the plant has been found growing in libraries!

 Liriope is upright, with straight blades, and is the taller of the two (by about 8 inches).
 Mondo grass has more narrow blades and a drooping aspect.
 When liriope produces its showy flowers, you will see them above the grass blades.
 This is because the flowers of mondo grass are hidden within the blades.
 Liriope’s weather hardiness zone travels a little farther north.
 (If you are on the edge of a plant’s territory but remain interested in it, check with your local agricultural Extension Service.)
 They will offer expert advice suited to your area.

 Mondo Grass has dwarf varieties; Liriope does not.
 Mondo grass is less sun tolerant and a little less drought and cold tolerant.
 Check your hardiness zone and think about the microzones in your garden.

 More Detail On Each Plant